 Hospice care is shareable for 90-day periods when ordered by and under the care of a licensed care professional and upon physician approval or certification of terminal illness.

 Hospitalization is shareable at a semi-private room rate.
 If a medical provider prescribes ICU or quarantine, those expenses are also shareable.

 Inpatient or outpatient hyperbaric therapy may be shareable for the treatment of a specific illness or injury.
 Outpatient hyperbaric therapy is shareable for up to 35 therapy sessions.

-Injections related to pain management for a shareable need are shareable up to $5,000.
-Hormone therapy injections related to a shareable need are shareable up to $3,000.
+Injections related to pain management for a shareable medical need request are shareable up to $5,000.
+Hormone therapy injections related to a shareable need request are shareable up to $3,000.
 Injections related to gender transitioning or sex reassignment therapy are not shareable.